dimforge/ncollide.org/docs/geometric_representations.md

 | `.support_point(m, v)`            | Computes the support point (in the direction `v`) of the caller transformed by the transformation matrix `m`. |
 | `.support_point_toward(m, v)`            | Same as `.support_point(...)` except that `v` is already a unit vector. |

-Most basic geometric primitives like balls, cubes, cones, and even more complex ones like a Minkowski Sum of convex shapes can be described by their support mappings.
+Most basic geometric primitives like balls, cubes, cones, can be described by their support mappings.
 This allows a useful level of genericity for several geometric queries on **ncollide**.
-Moreover, allogithms based on support algorithms can usually general enough to be able to operate on shapes embedded on a space of finite dimension higher than 3.

 ### Ball
-Mathematically speaking, the `Ball` structure describes a closed ball on the _n_-dimensional euclidean space.
-In two dimensions this is a disk, and in three dimensions a sphere, both centered at the origin.
+The `Ball` designs a disk in 2D, or a sphere in 3D, both centered at the origin.

 | Method | Description |